typestack/class-validator/README.md

 ## Validation messages

-You can specify validation message in the decorator options and that message will be returned in `ValidationError` returned by `validate` method in the case that validation for this field fails.
+You can specify validation message in the decorator options and that message will be returned in the `ValidationError` returned by the `validate` method (in the case that validation for this field fails).

 ```typescript
 import {MinLength, MaxLength} from "class-validator";